Strengthening Your Core

 With each movement, breathe freely and deeply, and avoid holding your breath.
 Manage your breathing with the tightening of your abdominals to get the maximum benefit.

-COVID-19 has kept many people away from their fitness centers and group activities.
-But you shouldn't stop all physical activity.
-It's important to find ways to exercise from home.
+It's not always easy to get to fitness centers or group activites.
+That's why it's important to find ways to exercise from home.
 A weak core can cause lower back pain and an increased risk for injury.
 Schedule a doctor appointment through VA Appointments if any of these movements are difficult.
 You'll need a My HealtheVet Premium account to schedule an appointment online.

 Please vote in our unscientific poll.
 All responses are anonymous.